2021–22 Federation Cup (Bangladesh)

 The 2021–22 Federation Cup (due to sponsorship from Bashundhara Group also known as Bashundhara Group Federation Cup 2021) was the 33rd edition of the tournament, the main domestic annual top-tier clubs football competition in Bangladesh organized by Bangladesh Football Federation (BFF).
 The 12 participants were competed in the tournament.
-The tournament was played from 25 December 2021 to 9 January 2022.The winner of the tournament will earn the slot of playing Qualifying play-off of 2023–24 AFC Cup.
+The tournament was played from 25 December 2021 to 9 January 2022.
+The winner of the tournament earned the slot of playing Qualifying play-off of 2023–24 AFC Cup.